Richard Price (writer): Career

 Price's first novel was The Wanderers (1974), a coming-of-age story set in the Bronx in 1962, written when Price was 24 years old.
 It was adapted into a film in 1979, with a screenplay by Rose Kaufman and Philip Kaufman and directed by the latter.

-Clockers (1992) was nominated for the National Book Critics Circle Award.
-It has been praised for its humor, suspense, dialogue, and character development.
-In 1995, it served as the basis for a film directed by Spike Lee; Price and Lee shared writing credits for the screenplay.
+His novel Clockers, published in 1992, was nominated for the National Book Critics Circle Award.
+In 1995, it was adapted into a film directed by Spike Lee; Price and Lee shared writing credits for the screenplay.

 In his review of Price's novel Lush Life (2008), Walter Kirn compared Price to Raymond Chandler and Saul Bellow.
 In July 2010, a group art show inspired by Lush Life was held in nine galleries in New York City.

 Price wrote a detective novel entitled The Whites under the pen name Harry Brandt.
 The book was released February 17, 2015.
 Film producer Scott Rudin will be producing a film version of the novel.